This document provides a specification for STEF, the Simple Token-Efficient Format. This is a text-based, human-readable format for data interchange.

 block-bytes := "'''" block-bytes-seq "'''"

 Two types of collection exist: lists and dictionaries.
-Each has a standard representation, plus two extended presentational representations.
+Each has a standard representation, plus two type-specific extended forms.

 Collections are considered to nest when one is placed inside another.
 Depth begins at zero at the stream root, and increases by one for every collection descended into.
 Nesting depth and element count provide conditions that permit certain presentational forms.
 Block forms are only permitted at depth zero when at least one element is present.
-Inline forms are only permitted at depth one when at least two elements are present.
+Inline lists are only permitted at depth one when at least two elements are present; inline dictionaries are only permitted at depth one when at least one element is present.
 All other cases, including empty collections, require the standard bracketed form.
 The documented grammar encodes these depth and content constraints fully.

 Emitters should prefer extended presentational representations whenever conditions are met, to maximise legibility of output.
 Standard forms remain valid alternatives as fallbacks however, and parsers should gracefully accept content in any form.